Codeinwp/islemag/readme.txt

 3. Click Activate to use your new theme right away.

 = License =
-Islemag WordPress theme, Copyright (C) 2015 Themeisle.com Islemag WordPress theme is licensed under the GPL3.
+IsleMag WordPress theme, Copyright (C) 2015 Themeisle.com IsleMag WordPress theme is licensed under the GPL3.

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License.
 The exceptions to this license are as follows: